hackclub/hackclub/workshops/seven_segment_display/README.md

 ## Next Steps

-Now that you know about 7 segment display go wild with it.
+Now that you know about Seven segment display go wild with it.
 Here are some other projects to inspire you:

 * [Simple Counter](https://www.tinkercad.com/things/jzkwgsMjMeA)
 * [4 digit 7 segment LED display](https://www.tinkercad.com/things/27k65HnoDAQ)